josefprinz/josefPrinz.github.io/docs/_posts/2022-12-21-welcome-to-site.md

 If you have installed Jekyll you can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

+When I tried to deploy the side to GitHub pages I got the error "side not found" for linked pages when I tried to navigate.
+I had to move every page in its own subdirectory to get it work.
+Another thing that was not noticed in the local test is the case sensitivity of links in GitHub pages.
+Apart from these, there were no other problems, everything else worked smoothly.

 Jekyll supports blog post files, like this one.

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].